29th Academy Awards

 James Dean became the only actor to receive a second posthumous nomination for acting.
 Ingrid Bergman was not present to collect her award for Best Actress: Cary Grant accepted on her behalf.
-She did, however, list the nominees for Best Director via a pre-recorded segment from Paris, while the winner was announced by host Jerry Lewis.
+Bergman, who was doing a play in Paris, praised her own victory, saying that the Oscar is "the most wished-for award by all movie artists because it comes from your co-workers".
+She later listed the nominees for Best Director via the same pre-recorded segment, while the winner was announced by host Jerry Lewis.

 Director John Ford's classic western The Searchers, widely seen as one of the best American films of all time, failed to receive a single nomination.

 This was the second time since the introduction of the Supporting Actor and Actress awards that Best Picture, Best Director, and all four acting Oscars were given to different films.
 This would not happen again until the 78th Academy Awards.
-Around the World in 80 Days became the sixth film to win Best Picture without any acting nominations.
+Around the World in 80 Days became the sixth film to win Best Picture without any acting nominations and the most recent to win Best Picture without winning Best Director or any acting nominations.
+It was also the last film to win Best Picture without winning Best Director or any of the acting categories until Chariots of Fire in 1981.

+Stephen Bosustow became the only producer in Academy history to receive every nomination in a category (Short Subjects-Cartoons).

+Winners and nominees

 Awards

 Nominees were announced on February 18, 1957.
 Winners are listed first and highlighted in boldface.